rongqingpin/Templates/Thesis/README.md

-latex template for thesis (PhD)
+### latex template for thesis (PhD)

+including:
-with abstract, title page, copyright page, contents, references, etc.
+1. abstract, title page, copyright page, etc.
  * the list of figures/tables & contents will be updated automatically, while the nomenclature has to be typed

-with organization folders for figures, chapters and appendices
+ * pages are counted but page number not printed.
+2. acknowledgements, contents, list of figures, etc.
+ * pages are numbered with Roman numeral
+3. chapters, appendices, references
+ * page number: Arabic numbers
+ * organized by folders
+ * figure directory specified in thesis.tex

 to execute:
 remember to follow these steps twice: